zaiisao/Documentation/en/Interactive Broadcast/voice_effect_mac.md

 ---
 title: Adjust the Pitch and Tone
-description: How to set voice effects on iOS
+description: How to set voice effects on macOS
-platform: iOS
+platform: macOS
-updatedAt: Fri Nov 23 2018 08:55:27 GMT+0000 (UTC)
+updatedAt: Fri Nov 23 2018 09:00:48 GMT+0000 (UTC)
 ---
 # Adjust the Pitch and Tone
 ## Feature Description